ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Text.rst

         FontLoader { id: fixedFont; name: "Courier" }

 or using a :ref:`FontLoader <sdk_qtquick_fontloader>` and specifying a local font file:

 .. code:: qml

         FontLoader { id: localFont; source: "content/fonts/tarzeau_ocr_a.ttf" }

 or finally using a :ref:`FontLoader <sdk_qtquick_fontloader>` and specifying a remote font file:

 .. code:: qml

         FontLoader { id: webFont; source: "http://www.princexml.com/fonts/steffmann/Starburst.ttf" }

-.. rubric:: Available Fonts
-   :name: available-fonts

 *Available Fonts* shows how to use the QML Qt global object and a list view to display all the fonts available on the system.
 The :ref:`ListView <sdk_qtquick_listview>` type uses the list of fonts available as its model:

 .. code:: qml